 Although rosemary has many health benefits, it is not recommendable to overdo with its consumption.
 People with high blood pressure, taking blood medicines or epilepsy should be the most careful.

 Drinking too much of rosemary tea can cause inflammation of the stomach or intestinal mucosa and kidney dysfunction.
 Diabetics and those with heart failure should be careful also.

-You should be careful with hawthorn because it has an effect on the number of drugs (including drug for heart, blood pressure, cholesterol and blood).
+You should be careful with hawthorn because it has an effect on the number of drugs (including drugs for heart, blood pressure, cholesterol, and blood).
 It can change a dose of the existing drug that you are taking.
 Consult with your doctor or pharmacist before taking this herb.